pozdeyevlab/gwas-analysis/run-ldsc/README.md

 # Helper workflow to run ldsc (linkage score disequilibrium on all aligned gwas summary stats)

-## Get LDSC
-This repository includes ldsc v1.0.1 (originally used) however if there are issues or you wish to make a fresh clone follow the instructions here, but be sure to delete the existing ldsc directory. https://github.com/bulik/ldsc

 ## Required inputs
 This is intended to be run on all aligned gwas summary stats produced by gwasqc.
 The required inputs are as follows:
 1) Map file (example provided in example_input/map_file.tsv)